Akinom0318/RAG/readme.md

 pip install pypdf
 pip install chromadb
 pip install boto3
+#and some individual langchain packages but I forgot:)
 ```

 > and you might need to update c++ tools to 14